 |Internet of Things||GE, IBM, Oracle, Cisco, Amazon, Salesforce, Microsoft|

-What is interesting is they leveraged technology to build a collection of products or technologies than others can build upon or conduct transactions.
+They leveraged technology to build a collection of products or technologies that others can build upon or conduct transactions.
 They gather market sides (minimum of 2).

-Some historical examples of innovation with network effects: telephones, railroads, Internet, marketplaces.
+Some historical examples of innovation with network effects: telephones, railroads, Internet, and marketplaces.

-Not every market is platformizable but we can learn that building a product and opening to third party bringing innovations allow to make an innovation platform play.
+Not every market is “platformizable” but we can learn that building a product and opening to third partys bringing innovations allow to make what we call an innovation platform play.